A novel after a hurricane hits New Orleans

 “Don’t pass out on me, old man,” said Tommy.

-“I don’t believe what I see.”
-He finally stopping his examination of the stones the old man rubs his eyes on his shirt sleeve.
-“What I see is absolutely incredible!
-How did you come into possession of this incredible collection of stones?”
+“Oi, I don’t believe what I see.”
+He finally stops his examination of the stones.
+The old man rubs his eyes on his shirt sleeve.
+“What I see here is absolutely incredible!
+Tell me how you come into possession of this exquisite collection of stones?”

-Menashe sat shaking his head in disbelief as he picked up each stone and held it in the light looking at it through his loupe.
-“These stones are worth much more than you can possibly imagine.
+Menashe sits shaking his head in disbelief as he picks up each stone and holds it in under the light, examining it through his loupe.
+“Oi, my friend these stones are worth much more than you can possibly imagine.
 These stones once belonged to a very rich man who really knew stones.”

 “How do you know?”
 Tommy asked.

 “I have seen perfect stones before.
-Usually only small stones under five carats.
-Some of these are huge in comparison.
-“This is the wealth he collected over a lifetime; I can’t begin to speculate what these magnificent stones would be worth auctioned at Sotheby’s.”
+Usually only small stones well under five carats.
+Some of these are much larger in comparison.
+This perfect ruby is twenty-three and one-half carats by itself.
+This is the wealth someone collected over a lifetime; I can’t begin to speculate what these magnificent stones would be worth auctioned at Sotheby’s.”
 He shrugs his shoulders and turns both palms up.
-“Maybe one of those files will have a detailed history of these stones.
+“Maybe one of the books from the cache will have a detailed history of these stones.
 A man who collects stones like this wants to know as much about them as possible.
 It increases the perceived value.”
-He put both hands to his lips and blew through them as if warming them.
-“I am curious to know who owns them.”
+He puts both hands to his lips and blows through them as if warming them.
+“I am curious to know who owns these.”

 Menashe nods his head with understanding but growing impatience.
 He motions with his fingers.
 “Out with it, we’ll grow old and die before you answer my question.”

-“I’ve known you for years, my friend.
+“Menashe, I want this discovery to remain our secret.
+No one else can know about them!
+We need to decide what to do with them.
+I have no idea yet who put these stones into the wall.
+I’ve known you for years, my friend.
 You tell me these stones are worth a fortune.
-I believe you but this find also it puts an insurmountable obstacle in the development of a relationship with Maddi.
-If I were to make an overture to her now, there will always be a doubt.
+I believe you, but this find also puts an insurmountable obstacle in way of the development of a relationship with Maddi.
+If I were to make any overture to her now, there will always be a doubt.
 Is he only here for my money?”